Debjit Majumder

-Early life
+Early life and career

 Majumder hails from Hindmotor, known for Hindustan Motors factory(now closed), in Hooghly district.

-Playing career

-Early years

 Majumder spent early years at Uttarpara Netaji Brigade team under coach Anup Nag.
-He started his career at Calcutta Football League (CFL) with Food Corporation of India FC (FCI) football team.
+He started his career at Calcutta Football League (CFL) with the Food Corporation of India FC (FCI) football team.
 He went on to play for teams like United Sikkim and Kalighat MS.

+Career

 East Bengal

-Majumder joined East Bengal for 2011–12 season and made 4 appearances.
+Majumder joined East Bengal for the 2011–12 season and made 4 appearances.

 Bhawanipore

 Majumder played for I-League 2nd Division team, Bhawanipore F.C. for two seasons and the team came close to promotion during 2014 season.

 Mohun Bagan

 Majumder was signed as replacement keeper by Mohun Bagan in 2014, as Shilton Paul was loaned to Chennaiyin FC.
 Majumder was awarded man of the match for his performance against East Bengal on 28 March 2015 in Kolkata derby.

 As a result of his stellar performances during the current season, he was selected the Best Goalkeeper of I-League 2015.
 In 2015-16 I-League season, Majumder used as the number 1 goalkeeper and also played AFC Champions League Qualifier game against Tampines Rovers FC & Shandong Luneng Taishan.
 He was also awarded the FPAI Fans Player of the Year award in the 2015-16 season.